Louisiana Public Broadcasting

-Louisiana Public Broadcasting (LPB) is a state network of Public Broadcasting Service (PBS) member television stations serving the U.S. state of Louisiana.
+Louisiana Public Broadcasting (LPB) is a state network of PBS member television stations serving the U.S. state of Louisiana.
 The stations are operated by the Louisiana Educational Television Authority, an agency created by the executive department of the Louisiana state government which holds the licenses for six of the seven PBS member stations licensed in the state.
 Louisiana Public Broadcasting's studio facilities and offices are located on Perkins Road in Baton Rouge.

 The network serves most of the state outside Greater New Orleans.
 That market's PBS member station, WYES-TV (channel 12), is the only PBS station in Louisiana that is not associated with LPB; a noncommercial independent station there, WLAE-TV (channel 32), is part-owned by LPB in order to provide the market with the state network's news and public affairs programming.